The program offers two different tracks:

 Fellows can engage at many levels of policymaking – global, federal, state, community – through The Health and Aging Policy Fellows Program.
 The fellowship experience is enhanced by our partnerships with the Department of Veterans Affairs (VA), the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), University of Washington, Northwestern University, and most recently with The Robert N. Butler Columbia Aging Center at the Columbia Mailman School of Public Health.
 By participating in the fellowship, Fellows will not only expand their own professional networks – they will also serve to strengthen the network of professionals in that community working in the field.

-Fellows’ health policy projects may be global, national, state, local, or institution-based.
+Fellows’ health policy placements may be global, national, state, local, or institution-based.
 At a National level, Fellows have typically developed placements in federal agencies and Congressional offices (in committees and subcommittees, as well as with individual members’ offices).
 At a Global level, Fellows have worked with international agencies (e.g., the World Health Organization, the World Bank, Pan American Health Organization (PAHO), ministries of health, labor and social affairs, funding agencies, and foundations that focus on the global shift in demographics and the related policy implications).
 These placements may focus on successful health policy models, may compare national policies on particular aging issues, or work on global policy recommendations with international organizations.
 At a State and Community level, fellows have been placed in agencies/organizations/legislative offices that focus on policy issues that directly influence the way health and social services are delivered at the state and local level given that so many policies that impact older adults are refined and implemented at these levels.

 The VA Track is a specific non-residential track for VA staff to represent the Department of Veterans Affairs as a VA/Health and Aging Policy Fellow.
 VA/Health and Aging Policy Fellows participate through the non-residential track of the fellowship.